Eklira Genuair

 About This Medicine

-Eklira Genuair contains aclidinium bromide, a long-acting muscarinic antagonist (LAMA) inhaler used for maintenance bronchodilator treatment of COPD (chronic obstructive pulmonary disease) in adults.
-It works by blocking muscarinic M3 receptors in airway smooth muscle, causing bronchodilation and reducing airway resistance.
+Eklira Genuair contains aclidinium bromide, a long-acting muscarinic antagonist (LAMA) indicated for the maintenance bronchodilator treatment of chronic obstructive pulmonary disease (COPD) in adults.

 Usage & Dosage